LukasKalbertodt/penguin/README.md

   of the file server.
 - HTTP headers in server replies might be added (or potentially even removed) even in minor version bumps.

-## Project status and "using in production"

-This project is very young and not well tested.
-It already serves as a useful development tool for me.
-I'm interested in making it useful for as many people as possible without increasing the project's scope too much.

-I am looking for **Community Feedback**: please speak your mind in [this issue](https://github.com/LukasKalbertodt/penguin/issues/6).
-Especially if you have a use case that is not yet well served by Penguin, I'd like to know about that.

-"Can I use Penguin in production?". **No, absolutely not!** This is a development tool only and you should not open up a Penguin server to the public.
-There are probably a gazillion attack vectors.

 <br />